-Foundations of Law, Govt & Public Service Course #5320
+Foundations of Law, Govt & Public Service

-College Prep: Fulfills ("g") requirement for UC/CSU.
-Description: This course serves as an introduction to the fields of law, government & public service and provides cooperative learning and decision making activities designed to assist students in their ability to analyze, evaluate and debate current law related public issues.
-The course is designed to provide practical information, knowledge, skills and problem solving strategies to develop an understanding of citizenship, legal rights and social responsibilities, and for students to effectively participate in U.S. society.
+Description: This course serves as an introduction to the fields of law, government & public service and provides cooperative learning and decision-making activities designed to assist students in their ability to analyze, evaluate and debate current law related public issues.
+The course is designed to provide practical information, knowledge, skills and problem-solving strategies to develop an understanding of citizenship, legal rights and social responsibilities, and for students to effectively participate in

+U.S. society.